-When you first sign up to Supernotes, you are given a free starter pack of 50 cards, this may seem small at first glance but it's not.
+When you first sign up to Supernotes, you are given 40 cards on the free Starter Plan, this may seem small at first glance but it's not.
 It is possible for you to have access to hundreds or even thousands of cards as a free user.

 Conventional file storage systems are unfair and not suitable for sharing information.
-Currently it is always the onus of the author to host and pay for the storage of their notes, whether it is through Dropbox, OneDrive or iCloud.
+Currently it is always the onus of the author to host and pay for the storage of their notes.
 Thus leaving the readers of the notes not contributing and immediately downloading the notes – in fear that they will not be able to access it in the future.
 Resulting in unnecessary duplicates, messy files and a waste of time.